kurty51114/Assignment1_2420/README.md

 > doctl account get
 > ```

-The terminal should show a table of the following information, including user email, team, droplet limit, email verification status and user UUID as follows:
+The terminal should show a table of the following information, including user email, team, droplet limit, email verification status and user UUID as follows[^9]:

 ![accountGet](./assets/accountGet.png)